-(1) The proposed elevation, in relation to mean sea level, of the lowest floor (including basement or cellar) of any new or substantially improved structure to be located in Zones A1-A30, AE or AH, or Zone A if base flood elevation data are available.
-Upon completion of the lowest floor, the permitee shall submit to the Local Administrator the as-built elevation, certified by a licensed professional engineer or surveyor.
+A. The proposed elevation, in relation to Mean Sea Level, of the Lowest Floor (including Basement or Cellar) of any new or substantially improved Structure to be located in Zones A1-A30, AE or AH, or Zone A if Base Flood Elevation data are available.
+Upon completion of the Lowest Floor, the permitee shall submit to the Local Administrator the as-built elevation, certified by a licensed professional engineer or surveyor.

-- (2) The proposed elevation, in relation to mean sea level, to which any new or substantially improved non-residential structure will be floodproofed.
-Upon completion of the floodproofed portion of the structure, the permitee shall submit to the Local Administrator the as-built floodproofed elevation, certified by a professional engineer or surveyor. - (3) A certificate from a licensed professional engineer or architect that any utility flood-proofing will meet the criteria in § 52-16C. - (4) A certificate from a licensed professional engineer or architect that any non-residential floodproofed structure will meet the floodproofing criteria in §52-18, Non-residential structures. - (5) A description of the extent to which any watercourse will be altered or relocated as a result of proposed development.
+B. The proposed elevation, in relation to Mean Sea Level, to which any new or substantially improved non-residential Structure will be Floodproofed.
+Upon completion of the Floodproofed portion of the Structure, the permitee shall submit to the Local Administrator the as-built Floodproofed elevation, certified by a professional engineer or surveyor.

+C. A certificate from a licensed professional engineer or architect that any utility Floodproofing will meet the criteria in § 52-16 C.

+D. A certificate from a licensed professional engineer or architect that any non-residential Floodproofed Structure will meet the Floodproofing criteria in §52-18, Non-residential Structures.

+E. A description of the extent to which any watercourse will be altered or relocated as a result of proposed Development.
 Computations by a licensed professional engineer must be submitted that demonstrate that the altered or relocated segment will provide equal or greater conveyance than the original stream segment.
 The applicant must submit any maps, computations or other material required by the Federal Emergency Management Agency (FEMA) to revise the documents enumerated in § 52-6, when notified by the Local Administrator, and must pay any fees or other costs assessed by FEMA for this purpose.
-The applicant must also provide assurances that the conveyance capacity of the altered or relocated stream segment will be maintained. - (6) A technical analysis, by a licensed professional engineer, if required by the Local Administrator, which shows whether proposed development to be located in an area of special flood hazard may result in physical damage to any other property. - (7) In Zone A, when no base flood elevation data are available from other sources, base flood elevation data shall be provided by the permit applicant for subdivision proposals and other proposed developments (including proposals for manufactured home and recreational vehicle parks and subdivisions) that are greater than either 50 lots or 5 acres.
+The applicant must also provide assurances that the conveyance capacity of the altered or relocated stream segment will be maintained.

+F. A technical analysis, by a licensed professional engineer, if required by the Local Administrator, which shows whether proposed Development to be located in an Area of Special Flood Hazard may result in physical damage to any other property.

+G. In Zone A, when no Base Flood Elevation data are available from other sources, Base Flood Elevation data shall be provided by the permit applicant for subdivision proposals and other proposed Developments that are greater than either fifty (50) lots or five (5) acres.

 § 52-14.
-Duties and responsibilities of the local administrator.
+Duties and responsibilities of the Local Administrator.